goblimey/go-ntrip/README.md

 My NTRIP caster is the free open source version from IGS.
 It runs on a Digital Ocean droplet which costs $5 per month to rent.

-My rover is an Emlid Reach M+, which costs about $300 and uses my smartphone to provide an Internet connection in the field.
+My rover is an Emlid Reach M+, which costs about $300 including antenna and uses my smartphone to provide an Internet connection in the field.

 RTCM